Gal-Keshet/EpiTyping/README.md

 * For apptainer/singularity installation refer to https://apptainer.org/

+* The installation will require ~360 GB of free disk space

 If the following commands do not generate any error message you are good to go.
 ```bash
 nextflow run hello  # test that nextflow is working